 China is a giant canvas for painting a green picture for the world.
 Chinese officials are aware of the enormity of the problem but have also implemented equally large plans.

-Reduction in Coal Burning – China announced on September 12, 2013 that it was ambitiously implementing a plan to curb air pollution by reducing the burning of coal and removing high pollution vehicles from its roads.
+Reduction in Coal Burning – China announced a few years ago that it was ambitiously implementing a plan to curb air pollution by reducing the burning of coal and removing high pollution vehicles from its roads.
 The plan was released by the States Council to add substance to a broader plan issued earlier this year.

-Renewable Energy – China leads the world in use of renewable energy beginning with hydro power and now wind, bio mass and solar.
-China is expected to increase its hydro power capacity tenfold between 2010 and 2020.
+Renewable Energy – China leads the world in use of renewable energy beginning with hydropower and now wind, biomass and solar.
+China is expected to increase its hydropower capacity tenfold between 2015 and 2025.

-During this same period wind energy increases will rise from 62 GW to 200 GW with 30 GW being produced offshore.
-China is also the world’s largest producer of photo voltaic modules, commonly known as solar panels.
+During this same period, wind energy increases will rise from 82 GW to 270 GW with 40 GW being produced offshore.
+China is also the world’s largest producer of photovoltaic modules, commonly known as solar panels.

-Plastic Bag Use – China issued a ban on free plastic shopping bags five years ago.
-According to the report by the National Development and Reform Commission the amount of bags that were reduced in landfills totaled 67 million.
-This equated to a reduction in use of 6 million tons of oil.
+Plastic Bag Use – China issued a ban on free plastic shopping bags already more than a decade ago.
+According to the report by the National Development and Reform Commission, the amount of bags that were reduced in landfills totaled 167 million.
+This equated to a reduction in use of 16 million tons of oil.

 Hemp Fiber – Hemp is the most sustainable fiber in the world.
-It produces high quality cloth that can be used as universally as cotton.
+It produces high-quality cloth that can be used as universally as cotton.
 It uses no chemicals to process and replenishes the soil in which it is grown.
-Cotton requires chemical processing and depletes the nutrients form it soil.
+Cotton requires chemical processing and depletes the nutrients from its soil.
 Hemp grows from seed to mature plant is a single season.

 The demand for hemp products in the USD and other countries continues to grow.
 The growing of fiber hemp is banned in the US because of its sharing a genus with marijuana.
 There is no presence of the drug THC in fiber hemp.
 China is the leading producer of hemp fiber in the world.